Deploy MOSTLY AI to a Google GKE cluster

 Task 1.
 Create a GCP project

+To create a GKE cluster, you need a project in Google Cloud Platform.
 The project is the logical container for your GKE cluster.
 Your Google Cloud Platform monthly billing is accumulated based on the usage of services in a project.

 Steps